tabular-io/iceberg-kafka-connect/README.md

 * Error Transform SMT Key, Value, and Header deserialization failure handlers (each can be a different class)
 * SMT transformation failure handlers
 * Connector WriteException handler to handle issues with records themselves (e.g. missing route columns, invalid schema evolutions, etc.)
-* Dead Letter Table schema / Record conversion

 Some default implementations are provided.
+The default implementation provides a **DEAD LETTER TABLE** mode that writes the original message bytes, as well as Kafka metadata, to a configured Iceberg table.

-NOTE: **Avro/Schema Registry** should not be used in conjunction with Dead Letter Table using the provided handlers.
+NOTE: **Avro/Schema Registry** should not be used in conjunction with write exception handling using the provided handlers.
 Avro deserialization failures mix transient and non-transient errors in the same exception.
 A failure handler for avro deserialization is planned, but not yet implemented.

-Users can extend these handlers to suit the needs of their particular deserialization method, catalog, etc. all of whihc can raise different errors.
+Users can extend these handlers to suit the needs of their particular deserialization method, catalog, etc. all of which can raise different errors.
 It is advised to carefully develop these and start conservatively: you do not want to send messages to the Dead Letter
 Table for transient network errors, which may be catalog specific.